Things to Do in Duluth in June

 Best Activities in June

-Superior Hiking Trail Section Hiking
+Superior Hiking Trail day hikes

-Aerial Lift Bridge Ship Watching
+Aerial Lift Bridge and Canal Park boardwalk

 June Events & Festivals